aichemydev/Wring_docs/docs/APPS/Set Up Apps.md

 This section serves as a comprehensive step-by-step guide for initiating your project.
 It provides detailed information on what actions to take, the methodology to follow, and the optimal timing for each step in the process.

-To commence, the first step involves leveraging our intuitive yet robust Apps feature to seamlessly add a new project.
+To commence, the first step involves leveraging our intuitive yet robust Projects feature to seamlessly add a new project.
 This user-friendly functionality streamlines the project initiation process, ensuring a straightforward and powerful experience for users at every level of expertise.

-*You can start by adding a new project with our simple yet powerful apps feature.*
+*You can start by adding a new project with our simple yet powerful Projects feature.*

-## How to create a Project in Apps?
+## How to create a Project in Projects?

-Simplify your life and get apps from Wring.
-Wring allows you to create a project from which you want to get apps by going to `Set up Apps` and clicking on `Add new project`.
+Simplify your life and get Projects from Wring.
+Wring allows you to create a project from which you want to get Projects by going to `Set up Projects` and clicking on `Add new project`.

 ![Session Replay](/img/pag5.png)

 Wring allows you to easily generate a project for your first-time build.
-After the app is successfully created, the interface will resemble the following configuration:
+After the Project is successfully created, the interface will resemble the following configuration:

 ![Session Replay](/img/pag6.png)